Module Os.File

 val write_with_oc : ?atomic:bool -> ?mode:int -> force:bool -> make_path:bool -> Fpath.t -> (Stdlib.out_channel -> ('a, 'b) Stdlib.result) -> (('a, 'b) Stdlib.result, string) Stdlib.result

-write_with_oc ~atomic ~mode ~force ~make_path file f operates like write_with_fd but opens an OCaml channel.
+write_with_oc ~atomic ~mode ~force ~make_path file f operates like write_with_fd but opens an OCaml channel in binary mode.

 val write : ?atomic:bool -> ?mode:int -> force:bool -> make_path:bool -> Fpath.t -> string -> (unit, string) Stdlib.result